MITPIT/currency_exchange_app/README.md

 ## Description
 This is a mobile app built with React + Capacitor (via lovable.dev) for converting currencies.
-The drop-down list is behind the "Current rate" section and I had no time to fix the issue.

 ## API
 exchangerate-api